 Patterns of equal formal complexity can differ widely in typological frequency.
 For example, coronal-stop assibilation is asymmetrically triggered by following rather than preceding vocoids, and by high rather than low vocoids (Kim, 2001); vowel-height harmony is more common than consonant continuancy harmony (Hansson 2001b, 137-149, Rose and Walker 2004).
 Very often, the more-frequent phonological pattern is a stylized version of some kind of phonetic covariation (e.g., phonological vowel harmony resembles phonetic vowel-to-vowel coarticulation).
-One family of explanations proposes inductive bias favoring patterns which have phonetic motivations over those which do not (e.g., Stampe, 1973; Prince and Smolensky, 1993; Archangeli and Pulleyblank, 1994; Hayes, 1999; Steriade, 2001; Wilson, 2006).
-The artificial-phonology experiments typically begin compare a typologically-frequent, phonetically-motivated pattern to a rare, unmotivated (or even counter-motivated) pattern of the same complexity.
+One family of explanations proposes inductive bias favoring patterns which have phonetic motivations over those which do not (e.g., Stampe, 1973; Archangeli and Pulleyblank, 1994; Steriade, 1997; Hayes, 1999; Steriade, 2001; Wilson, 2006).
+The experiments that test this hypothesis typically compare a typologically-frequent, phonetically-motivated pattern to a rare, unmotivated (or even counter-motivated) pattern of the same complexity.
 The available studies can be divided into three categories: consonant/vowel asymmetries, segmental rules, and prosodic rules.